Case study no. 04

 What Tessa had built

 A six-figure academy doing real work for doctors facing career-defining interviews.
-Selling out cohorts.
-No pricing logic, no offer architecture, no plan beyond "do it again and hope."
-A founder running every call, every video review, every launch email herself.
-"I just kind of made it up basically."
+While she was selling out cohorts, her offer structure didn't include pricing logic, or a plan beyond "do it again and hope for the best."
+Tessa was running every call, every video review, every launch email herself.

 A business that worked.
-A founder who couldn’t explain why.
+Tessa couldn’t explain why.

-When Tessa first sat down with me, she had built something most education founders would happily trade a year for.
-Four cohorts.
-A six-figure academy in seven months.
-Doctors who had taken her program writing to thank her for landing the interview that changed their careers.
+When Tessa and I first met, she had a business most of us would happily trade just about anything for.
+All the pieces felt like they were falling into place, a six-figure academy supported by regular cohorts.
+Her clients would often credit her for landing the interview that changed their careers.
 By every external measure, this was working.

 The problem wasn’t in the numbers.
 The problem was that she couldn’t tell you why any of those numbers had happened.